 Currently, Davis School District partners with the following higher education institutions to provide CE opportunities for our students:

-- A 3.0 cumulative GPA is required for all General Education courses.
+- A 3.0 cumulative GPA is recommended for all General Education courses.

 WSU General Studies Overview for Concurrent Enrollment Students